 Whether you’re looking to create a series of kindness rocks, treasured kid-made keepsakes, or if you’re in it just for the crafty fun, here are Crazy Fun Rock Decorating Ideas for Kids!

 Melted Crayon Rocks – We love how simple and colorful this project is.
 I know we have been talking about painted rocks, but this was the first project I ever did with rock art and they turned out so pretty!
+This decorative rocks idea is great for smaller and irregular shaped stones.

 Rock Monsters – Kids will have fun creating monsters like these.
 This is one of the easiest rock projects that even preschool age kids can get involved in and have some fun.
+Make a cute rock, a scary rock or a super fierce rock!

 Heart Stones – Paint encouraging messages onto stones and leave them for others to find.
+Hopefully this will give a little inspiration to those you love!

 Painted Rock People by Non Toy Gifts – The kids made one of these for each member of the family for Christmas one year.
 I think every year we need to make a new stone family!